mstksg/inCode/copy/entries/typed-sm-lc-1.md

 Note that we could also choose to implement records and sums using row types indexed by the name of the field itself, instead of an ordered list of tuples.
-This would have the advantage of, i.e., `{ value :: Int, label :: String}` being the same type as `{ label :: String, value :: Int }`.
-However, for me, I really do personally prefer the style of building things inductively (`:&`/`RNil` and `IS`/`IZ`), it makes the type errors and constructions a lot easier to work with and reason with.
+This would have the advantage of making, for example, `{ value :: Int, label :: String }` the same type as `{ label :: String, value :: Int }`.
+However, I personally prefer the style of building things inductively (`:&`/`RNil` and `IS`/`IZ`), it makes the type errors and constructions a lot easier to work with and reason with.